permoller/CrudApp/README.md

 OpenAPI documentation and Swagger UI is exposed.

-In <code>OpenApiServiceCollectionExtensions</code> it is configured to take advantage of nullable reference types and maintain type inheritance in the generated schemas.
+In <code>OpenApiServiceCollectionExtensions</code> OpenAPI is configured to take advantage of nullable reference types and maintain type inheritance in the generated schemas.
 This allows generating client code (like for C# or Typescript) that better matches the C# types used by the server.

-<code>ResponseMetadataProvider</code> is used to add details regarding the response status codes and types, like the ProblemDetails response returned from <code>ApiExceptionHandler</code>.
+<code>ResponseMetadataProvider</code> is used to add default details regarding the response status codes and types, like the ProblemDetails response returned from <code>ApiExceptionHandler</code>.

 <code>AuthenticationServiceColectionExtensions</code> configures the authentication information, so you can authenticate when using Swagger UI.